Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5830, in theory, should be a lot faster than the GeForce 8800 GT 1GB in general. (explain)
+Memory BandwidthThe Radeon HD 5830 should in theory perform quite a bit faster than the GeForce 8800 GT 1GB in general. (explain)

-Texel RateThe Radeon HD 5830 will be much (approximately 33%) more effective at anisotropic filtering than the GeForce 8800 GT 1GB. (explain)
+Texel RateThe Radeon HD 5830 will be quite a bit (more or less 33%) faster with regards to anisotropic filtering than the GeForce 8800 GT 1GB. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon HD 5830 is superior to the GeForce 8800 GT 1GB, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 5830 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison